QData/TextAttack/README.md

  --constraints repeat stopword max-words-perturbed:max_num_words=2 embedding:min_cos_sim=0.8 part-of-speech \
  --goal-function untargeted-classification
 ```

-> **Tip:** If your machine has multiple GPUs, you can distribute the attack across them using the `--parallel` option.
-For some attacks, this can really help performance.

 > **Tip:** Instead of specifying a dataset and number of examples, you can pass `--interactive` to attack samples inputted by the user.